-Procedure: The rifle is loaded with 10 rounds with hammer down, lever closed and staged in the back of the buck board.
-The shotgun is open, empty and staged in the back of the buck board.
+Procedure: The rifle is loaded with 10 rounds with hammer down, lever closed and staged on the tall table.
+The shotgun is open, empty and staged safely.
 Pistols are loaded with 5 rounds each with hammer down on empty chamber and holstered.

-The shooter starts with hands on buck board, "Shoot For A Cure".
-At the beep, retrieve your rifle and shoot in the following order: 1 round T1, 2 rounds T3, 1 round T5, 2 rounds T6, 1 round T4, 2 rounds T3 and 1 round T2.
+The shooter starts with hands on tall table and when ready says, "Shoot For A Cure".
+At the beep, retrieve your rifle and shoot in the following order: 1 round T1, 2 rounds T3, 1 round T5, 2 rounds T6, 1 round T4, 2 rounds T3,1 round T2 and reload 1 round for a 5 second bonus on B1, if hit.
 Make rifle safe.
 Retrieve shotgun; shoot S1 -S4, in any order until down.
 Make shotgun safe.
-Move to horse at the left, draw pistols, per your category: starting on either end; place 1 round on first target, 3 on the middle target and 1 on the end and repeat, starting on the same end as the first pistol shot.
+Move to horse at the left, draw pistols, per your category: engage targets in a 5 shot Nevada Sweep from the left and a 5 shot Nevada Sweep from the right.
 Retrieve long guns and move to the unloading table.

 Procedure: The rifle is loaded with 10 rounds with hammer down, lever closed and staged on the horse on the left.
-The shotgun is open, empty and staged in the back of the buck board.
+The shotgun is open, empty and staged safely.
 Pistols are loaded with 5 rounds each with hammer down on empty chamber and holstered.

-The shooter starts hands on horse, "Shoot For A Cure".
-At the beep, retrieve rifle engage targets 1 round on T1, 1 round on T2, 2 rounds on T3, 1 round on T4, 1 round on T5, and 4 rounds on T6.
+The shooter starts hands on horse and when ready says, "Shoot For A Cure".
+At the beep, retrieve rifle engage targets 1 round on T1, 1 round on T2, 3 rounds on T3, 1 round on T4, 1 round on T5, and 3 rounds on T6.
 Make rifle safe.
-Draw pistols, per your category, engage P1 with 1 round, 2 rounds on P2, 3 rounds on P3 and 4 rounds on P2.
+Draw pistols, per your category, engage P1 with 1 round, P2 with 2 rounds, P3 with 3 rounds and P2 with 4 rounds.
 Holster pistols.
 Retrieve shotgun and engage S1 - S4 in a Potter County Sweep (S1, S3, S2, S4), all must fall, make up in any order.
 Retrieve long guns and move to unloading table.

-Procedure: The rifle is loaded with 10 rounds with hammer down, lever closed and staged in the doorway of the stage coach.
-The shotgun is open, empty and staged on the horses at the left.
+Procedure: The rifle is loaded with 10 rounds with hammer down, lever closed and staged on the horse.
+The shotgun is open, empty and staged on the safely.
 Pistols are loaded with 5 rounds each with hammer down on empty chamber and holstered.

-The shooter starts at doorway of stage coach with hands touching the opening of the doorway at shoulder height and when ready says, "Shoot For A Cure".
-At the beep, retrieve rifle and shoot a Cockroach Sweep with 1 round on each target R1-R5 and then a Nevada Sweep on R2-R4 (may start on either end with each sweep).
-Make rifle safe.
-Move to the bucket at the rear of stage coach, draw your pistols per your category, repeat the same as the rifle.
+The shooter starts at the horse with hands touching the horse and when ready says, "Shoot For A Cure".
+At the beep, retrieve rifle, put 3 rounds on R2, 1 round on R1 and 1 round on R3 and repeat, Make rifle safe.
+Draw your pistols per your category, repeat the same as the rifle.
 Holster pistols.
-Move to shotgun and engage S2-S4 in any order, all must fall.
-Engage the popper for a 5 second bonus, no penalty for a miss but must engage.
+Move to PDT, with shotgun engage S1-S4 in any order, all must fall.
 Retrieve long guns and move to unloading table.